 Step 3: Leave the container in the area where the baby was found

 What if it rains or snows?
-In heavier rain or snow, try placing a plastic bin on its side and tucking the box inside for shelter.
+In heavier rain or snow, try placing a plastic bin or umbrella on its side and tucking the box inside for shelter.
 In the case of stormy weather, keep the baby in the box and bring it inside until the weather clears; mom won’t be looking for it in the middle of a storm.
 As soon as the weather clears, put the baby back out where it was found.

 Step 4: Check to see if the mother has retrieved the baby